ChrisYoxall/go.learning/readme.md

 - Generics: https://medium.com/@lordmoma/master-generics-in-go-3f7da29c6efb

-Interview Questions (while I don't think these resourcses are a good way to prepare for an interview, they can be ok resources for learning Go features you may not be aware of):
+Interview Questions (while I don't think these resources are a good way to prepare for an interview, they can be ok resources for learning Go features you may not be aware of):

 - https://levelup.gitconnected.com/15-go-interview-questions-from-the-linkedin-assessment-detailed-explanations-4f0878c9ff05